Researcher in the

 and Kaustubh Beedkar

-My current research interest is in scalable machine learning.
+My current research interest is in large scale machine learning.

 I was accepted into the Software Campus program, so that the BMBF provides additional funding for my PhD research.
 If you are a TU student interested in large-scale machine learning, feel free to send me an email.